telerik/blazor-docs/knowledge-base/chart-crossing-values.md

 You can control the point where the axes cross each other by using the `AxisCrossingValue` parameter.
 To move the labels of the categorical axis to the bottom of the Chart you have to set a very low value of the `AxisCrossingValue` parameter for the value axis (`ChartValueAxis`).

-### Example - Move the X-Axis labels to the bottom of the Chart
+>caption Move the X-Axis labels to the bottom of the Chart

 ````CSHTML
 @* This example shows how to move the X-Axis labels to the bottom of the Chart by setting the AxisCrossingValue to a low value *@